 "Red in the face!"
 This phrase is not a description of an embarrassed astronomer; rather, it refers to Sedna itself.
 An analysis of its light indicates that the planetoid is almost as red as Mars.
 Why it is so red is unknown.

 Sedna is also the coldest known place in the solar system with a temperature estimated to be about 240 degrees Celsius below zero (-400 degrees Fahrenheit).
 Its surface is suspected to contain ice in the form of frozen water, methane, carbon dioxide (so-called dry ice) or other gases, since otherwise Sedna would reflect too little light from the Sun to make it visible from Earth.
 Such ices, however, would not explain the planetoid's red color.

-The visible Solar System
+The visible Solar System is now a

 Sedna is frigid because very little precious sunlight reaches it: If you were to stand on its surface and view the Sun with an unaided eye, it would appear only as a spectacularly bright star with hardly any disk.